YC-Markus/SG/README.md

 # Super-Gaussian: Multi-Contrast MRI Super-Resolution with Superpixel-Guided 2D Gaussian Tokenization

-This is an **anonymous repository** containing the official implementation of the paper: **Super-Gaussian: Multi-Contrast MRI Super-Resolution with Superpixel-Guided 2D Gaussian Tokenization**.
+This is a repository containing the official implementation of the paper: **Super-Gaussian: Multi-Contrast MRI Super-Resolution with Superpixel-Guided 2D Gaussian Tokenization**.

 ## ⚙️ Requirements